Meet the Staff

 Interim Director of Residence Life

 The graduate hall directors (GHDs) are professional, live-in staff who work part time in the Office of Residence Life but who have significant evening and weekend responsibilities in the residence halls.
-The GHD plays a significant role in the life and operations of the residential campus at Agnes Scott by providing staff-level backup and support for the student staff of their assigned building(s) and to the director of residence life in the areas of on-call emergency support, student support, programming, training and administration.
+The GHD plays a significant role in the life and operations of the residential campus at Agnes Scott by providing staff-level backup and support for the student staff of their assigned building(s) and to the assistant director of residence life in the areas of on-call emergency support, student support, programming, training and administration.

 The senior resident assistants (SRAs) serve as the live-in student senior staff providing mentorship and leadership to the RA staff.
 Each SRA works with a staff of 2-6 resident assistants, processes and reports work order requests, coordinates programming within the hall and serves on-call rotation throughout the academic year.
 An SRA must hold a junior or senior class standing and a minimum GPA of 2.5 on the standard 4.0 grading scale.